 Our new Overactive Bladder Clinic utilises a non-invasive technique called percutaneous posterior tibial nerve stimulation (PTNS).
 PTNS is delivered by inserting a fine needle into a nerve just above the ankle.
 A mild electric current is passed through the needle and carried to the nerves that control bladder function.
 Patients receive 30 minutes of nerve stimulation every week for 12 weeks followed by between two and three 'top up' sessions every six months or as prescribed by the consultant.

-Our consultants Mr Mark Stott (Consultant Urologist) and Mr Myles Taylor (Consultant Gynaecologist) support the service.
+Our consultant Mr Hugh Evans, Consultant Urologist supports this service.
 Patients are seen by a consultant on their first visit and reviewed after the sixth treatment.
 If there is a good response, a further six sessions are recommended.